FOR BOTANICAL ILLUSTRATION

 See the link below for additional required materials.

 Our Garden continues to follow CDC recommendations and state guidelines for preventing the spread of COVID-19.
-Properly worn masks are required for indoor class participants regardless of vaccination status.
-Non-vaccinated participants are also required to wear masks when outdoors and unable to maintain 6 feet of social distancing.
+Properly worn masks are strongly encouraged for indoor class participants regardless of vaccination status.
 The Garden reserves the right to implement additional safety measures.
 Any updates will be communicated prior to class, if possible.

 All programs are subject to change.